mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 When publishing packages, note that:

-- The maximum allowed size is 50 Megabytes.
+- The maximum allowed size is 50 MB.
 - You can't upload the same version of a package multiple times.
-If you try, you receive the error `Validation failed: File name has already been taken`.
+If you try, you'll receive the error `Validation failed: File name has already been taken`.

 ### Ensure your version string is valid

-If your version string (for example, `0.0.1`) is not valid, it is rejected.
+If your version string (for example, `0.0.1`) isn't valid, it will be rejected.
 GitLab uses the following regex to validate the version string.

 ```ruby